-The camp is organized and staffed by employees and volunteers of the McGuire Center for Lepidoptera and Biodiversity, the goal of the camp was to introduce middle school students to the art and science of making scientific collections of insects.
+The camp is organized and staffed by employees and volunteers of the McGuire Center for Lepidoptera and Biodiversity.
+The goal of the camp is to introduce middle school students to the art and science of making scientific collections of insects.

-During the week-long camp, students discover that hiking in the woods, looking for bugs, and visiting a variety of Lepidoptera research and exhibit facilities of the Museum is not only educational but also a lot of fun.
+During the week-long camp, students discovered that hiking in the woods, looking for bugs, and visiting a variety of Lepidoptera research and exhibit facilities of the Museum is not only educational but also a lot of fun.